 By paying attention to your NPS (Net Promoter Score) and using social media to improve it, you can create a more positive brand image and customer experience.

-In conclusion: A Net Promoter Score is a crucial measurement to understand what your customers think of your brand.
-There exists many ways to improve this score when it is down.
+A Net Promoter Score is a crucial measurement to understand what your customers think of your brand.
+There are many ways to improve this score when it is down.